happyhiker logo

 Overall, it is an easy walk but with a steep walk up a field at the end.

 The village of Hallsands has an especially interesting and tragic history.
-This is very fully explained by information boards at the site but in a nutshell goes as follows.
+There is now some information at the Start Point Car park (following erosion and consequent closure of the viewing platform at the site itself) explaining about the village but in a nutshell goes as follows.
 In 1894, the Royal navy wanted to extend Devonport Dockyard, for which they needed vast quantities of shingle (presumably for concrete).
 In 1897, they started dredging at Hallsands.
 Eventually, the beach level had dropped between 7 and 12 feet, undermining the cliffs.
 The winters of 1902/03 produced major storms which damaged the sea wall and houses.
 The pub collapsed.
 By 1917, the village had been destroyed and virtually abandoned.
 To make matter worse, it seems that the Government cheated the villagers out of compensation.
 Not much of the village now remains but it is interesting to see its precarious position.

 Our starting point, East Prawle, is a sprawling yet picturesque village with a village green at the centre where you can park (voluntary contributions).
 There is a pub, a useful village store and toilets around the green.